|

 The Carbon Cycle

 In the Sun, the carbon cycle is of little importance (for reasons discussed below), but in massive stars (more than about 1.5 times the mass of the Sun), the carbon cycle is the normal way in which hydrogen is fused to form helium.
-And late in the Sun's life, when its core contracts and becomes substantially hotter than now, it will switch from proton-proton cycle to carbon cycle burning, so it is useful, even for the sun, to be aware of the basic principles of the cycle.
+And late in the Sun's life, when its core contracts and becomes substantially hotter than now, it will switch from proton-proton cycle to carbon cycle burning, so even for the Sun it is useful to be aware of the basic principles of the CNO cycle.

-(various steps add protons, and have radioactive decays; see the text for more detail)
+(various steps add protons followed by radioactive decays; see your textbook for more detail)

-At t the end, there is a radioactive decay which produces Helium and Carbon (so you get the carbon back).
+At the end of the cycle, there is a radioactive decay which produces Helium and Carbon (so you get the carbon back).

-The carbon is not actually used up, but merely "catalyzes" the reaction.
-The actual reaction, as in the case of the proton-proton cycle used by the Sun, is:
+Since the carbon is not actually used up, it merely "catalyzes" the reaction.
+The overall reaction, as in the case of the proton-proton cycle used by the Sun, is:

 All nuclear reactions are sensitive to two factors: density and temperature.

 Density is involved because it controls the rate of collisions.
-The higher the density, the more particles are running into more particles, so the number of collisions between the nuclear particles increases as the square of the density.
+The higher the density the more particles are running into still more particles, so the number of collisions between the nuclear particles increases as the square of the density.

 The proton-proton cycle goes 3 to 4% faster, but